WGGC: December 2021 tornado

 In the wee hours of December 11, 2021, WGGC was one of a handful of local radio and television outlets in Bowling Green that were knocked off the air due to an EF3 tornado that impacted portions of the city.
-WGGC's studio was within the path of the tornado when it struck the corridor along the US 31W Bypass near downtown Bowling Green; it produced substantial damage at and around the studio and offices.
+WGGC's studio was within the path of the tornado when it struck the corridor along the U.S. 31W Bypass near downtown Bowling Green; the tornado produced substantial damage at and around the studio and offices.
 The station returned to the air several days later following the efforts to clean the damage at the studio.

 Programming and format

-WGGC broadcasts a country music format, therefore competing with three other country formatted stations in the same market: WBVR-FM 96.7, Cave City-licensed WHHT 103.7, and Glasgow-based WLYE-FM 94.1 for ratings.
-WGGC also competes with out-of-market country stations like WSM-AM, WSM-FM, WKDF and WSIX-FM in Nashville, along with WBKR in Owensboro for the allegiances of the local listener due to Bowling Green's close proximity to both nearby cities.
-In fact, both cities can pick up at least Grade B coverage of the station thanks to WGGC's 100,000 watts of power and its tower height of 967 ft, thereby covering many areas in west-central Kentucky, northern middle Tennessee, and a small sliver of southern Indiana.
+WGGC broadcasts a country music format, therefore competing with three other country formatted stations in the same market: WBVR-FM (FM 96.7), Cave City-licensed WHHT (FM 103.7), and Glasgow-based WLYE-FM (FM 94.1) for ratings.
+WGGC also competes with out-of-market country stations like WSM-AM, WSM-FM, WKDF and WSIX-FM in Nashville, along with WBKR in Owensboro for the allegiances of the local listener due to Bowling Green's close proximity to both nearby cities, where listeners can pick up at least Grade B quality signal of the station thanks to WGGC's 100,000 watts of power and its tower height of 967 ft, thereby covering many areas in west-central Kentucky, northern middle Tennessee, and a small sliver of southwestern Indiana.

 WGGC hosts include: Krysta; and Greg Almond.
 Syndicated shows from Westwood One include The Big Time with Whitney Allen and The Lia Show.

 In addition to country music, WGGC has also been the area's longtime home for Kentucky Wildcats football and men's basketball games from the UK Sports Network by JMI Sports.